wonas2dosgwr3/measurevaluenotmoney/README.md

 # ***THE HOMELESS DOLLAR***

 ***Without an ID, the DOLLAR IS HOMELESS, no one will take personal responsibility for it as such.
-DISTORTED VALUE IS HOMELESS!, houses and their occupants are NO LONGER SAFE.
+DISTORTED VALUE IS HOMELESS!, houses and their occupants are NO LONGER SAFE!
  HOMELESS HOUSES AND HOMELESS PEOPLE!!!***

 ***Distorted value, HOMELESS DOLLARS, CAUSES HOMELESS HOUSES AND HOMELESS PEOPLE!!!***